JohnBernardDurano/CuatroBloomBERT/README.md

 Bloom's Taxonomy is a set of hierarchical models used in classifying learning outcomes into levels of complexity and specificity.
 Although mostly employed by educators for curriculum and assessment structuring, BloomBERT takes a novel approach in differentiating the difficulty of a task through `classifying productivity related tasks` into the cognitive domain of the taxonomy.

-> BloomBERT can be accessed via an API endpoint or a [web application](https://bloombert.herokuapp.com/)

 #### Example Outputs:

 | Task Description                                                | BloomBERT Classification |